lucas-huynh/Allegheny-Pool-Inspection-ML-Analysis/README.md

 - **Imputation**:
   - Median imputation for numeric columns
   - Mode imputation for categorical columns
+- **Feature scaling** using `StandardScaler`
+- Categorized chemical metrics:
+  - pH: Ideal, Acidic, Basic
+  - Cyanuric Acid levels
 - **One-hot encoding** of categorical variables
-- **Feature scaling** using `StandardScaler`
-- pH, Cyanuric Acid, and other chemical metrics were categorized for modeling.

 The pipeline was wrapped with `Pipeline` and `ColumnTransformer` to avoid data leakage.